 Sources of Data

 You are to choose your own sources of data.
-Please download (or manually input) data directly from their sources (generally government sources).
-Here is a link to some commonly used sources (though you may use others).
+Please download (or manually input) data directly from their sources (generally government sources). data sources

 Unit of Analysis